 Purpose: The Colorado Nurse Home Visitor Program makes available nurse home visiting services to first-time pregnant women whose incomes are 200 percent of the Federal Poverty Level or less, and who elect to participate in the program.
-Research shows that short-term and long-term improvements in the health and the life courses of participating mothers and their children result when specially trained nurses provide home visiting services for low-income, first-time mothers, from early in pregnancy through the child's second birthday.1 Nurse home visitor program staff address a mother's personal health; provide advice on newborn and children's health care, child development, and home safety; and facilitate access to educational, social and employment resources needed to achieve personal goals and improve the well-being of the family.
+Research shows that short-term and long-term improvements in the health and the life courses of participating mothers and their children result when specially trained nurses provide home visiting services for low-income, first-time mothers, from early in pregnancy through the child's second birthday.
+Nurse home visitor program staff address a mother's personal health; provide advice on newborn and children's health care, child development, and home safety; and facilitate access to educational, social and employment resources needed to achieve personal goals and improve the well-being of the family.

-Use of Funds: For FY2010-11, \$13,444,464 of Tobacco Master Settlement Agreement (MSA) funds was appropriated in the Long Bill for the Nurse Home Visitor Program.
-The appropriation was reduced by \$230,236 due to collecting less in MSA funds than anticipated, so the final FY 2010-11 spending authority was \$13,214,228.
-In FY2010-11, the program provided continuation funding to 18 local agencies that received awards in the previous fiscal year and to one new agency.
-MSA funds were also used to provide the match to draw down Medicaid funds, and for the Colorado Department of Public Health and Environment (CDPHE) and the University of Colorado at Denver for fiscal and programmatic administration respectively.
+Use of Funds: For FY2011-12, \$13,541,949 of Tobacco Master Settlement Agreement (MSA) funds were appropriated in the Long Bill for the Nurse Home Visitor Program.
+The appropriation was reduced by \$797,627 due to the passage of Senate Bill 11-209 and by \$6,972 due to the passage of Senate Bill 11-76, so the final FY 2011-12 spending authority was \$12,737,350.
+In FY2011-12, the program provided continuation funding to 19 local agencies that received awards in the previous fiscal year.
+MSA funds were also used to provide the match to draw down Medicaid funds, and for the Colorado Department of Public Health and Environment (CDPHE) and the University of Colorado at Denver for fiscal and programmatic administration, respectively.